18F/handbook/_pages/welcome-to-18f/classes/professional-development-and-training.md

 There are a few special rules for trainings of conferences that cost over $3,000:

-**If an individual training or conference costs over $3,000**, the 18F executive director (Dave Zvenyach) must be listed as a second line approver on the SF-182.
+**If registration for an individual training or conference costs over $3,000**, the 18F executive director (Dave Zvenyach) must be listed as a second line approver on the SF-182.

-**If an individual *or* group training or conference costs over $3,000**, you must also get an invoice from the vendor and attach it to the request in C2, as this exceeds the maximum that 18F can pay via credit card.
+**If total registration fees for an individual *or* group training or conference cost over $3,000**, you must also get an invoice from the vendor and attach it to the request in C2, as this exceeds the maximum that 18F can pay via credit card.
 Pia will also add [Ethan Heppner](mailto:ethan.heppner@gsa.gov) as an observer to your request.
-Ethan will verify if the training/conference vendor has a valid and active DUNS, which is also required when the federal government makes a purchase over $3,000 from any vendor.
+Ethan will verify if the training/conference vendor has a valid and active DUNS number, which is also required when the federal government makes a purchase over $3,000 from any vendor.

 #### Are you attending a conference or training at a conference?